hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 ### 25. Westminster

 * Parliament Square Garden from which Big Ben, Palace of Westminster and Westminster Abbey can be observed.
 * Westminster Cathedral - an architectural gem that should be much more famous.
+Their handy [online calendar](https://westminstercathedral.org.uk/spiritual-life/mass-and-offices/) allows you to pick a time to visit that doesn't clash with religious services.
 * Churchill War Rooms (not free).
 * [The National Gallery](https://www.nationalgallery.org.uk/whats-on).
 * [Mall galleries](https://www.mallgalleries.org.uk/exhibitions-events?conditions%5B%5D=&page=1) - exciting temporary painting and photo exhibitions.